fbpx Skip to Content

 Philodendron angustisectum

 Like the Philodendron selloum, this plant has glossy leaves that resemble many fingers.
-It can grow to amazing heights if it has the room to do so.
+It can grow to amazing heights if it has room to do so.
 If you have a room with a high roof, see how big you can get yours to grow.

-Frequently Asked Questions About Philodendron melanochrysum Care
+Frequently Asked Questions

 Why are the leaves on my Philodendron melanochrysum turning funny colors?

 Has your Philodendron melanochrysum plant been extra dusty?
-Dust clogs the pores of your plant which causes it to turn different colors.
+Dust clogs the pores of your plant, which causes it to turn different colors.
 Start dusting your plant regularly.

 Why are the leaves on my Philodendron melanochrysum so small?